-When the controller calls for dosing, the pump can be programmed to dose continuously or on a cycle until it reaches the pH Setpoint.
-A cycle is recommended to reduce overshoot, and to preserve the life of the pump.
+When the controller calls for dosing, the pumps can be programmed to dose continuously or on a cycle until they reach the pH Setpoint.
+A cycle is recommended to reduce overshoot, and to preserve the life of the pumps.

 The menu asks for a Dose Time and a Wait Time to be programmed.
 The Wait Time follows the Dose Time, and the cycle is repeated until the Setpoint plus/minus hysteresis is reached.
+The same dose cycle is applied to both the Acid and Base pumps.

 The following diagram illustrates a dose cycle programmed for a 10 second dose followed by 40 second wait: